blakeembrey/node-language-detect-spawn/README.md

 # Language Detect Spawn

-Automatically spawns a file in a known programming language based on [language-command](https://github.com/blakeembrey/node-language-command).
+Automatically spawn a file in a known programming language based on the filename from [language-command](https://github.com/blakeembrey/node-language-command).

 ## Installation